michaelwkuhn/michaelwkuhn.github.io/index.md

 #### State-approved certified expert and auditor (Amtlich anerkannter Sachverständiger) for water management, acknowledged by the state of Bavaria (Landesamt für Umwelt)

+#### Certified expert for the calibration of flow regulating devices on rainwater tanks by IKT

 #### Assistant Professor for Waste Water Technology at University of Applied Sciences in Heilbronn, Germany

 ## Research and Publications